IRS Forms

 Capital Gain Distributions In The Wrong Place

 Partnerships sometimes bury distributions in ordinary income.
-Put capital gain distributions in the long‑term section of Schedule D and make sure they flow to Schedule K and K‑1.
+Put capital gain distributions in the long‑term section of Schedule D, which is always their character regardless of how long the partnership held the fund shares, and make sure they flow to Schedule K and K‑1.

 K‑1 Allocations Not Matching Schedule D